Class Ensemble Project — Short Score MUS 111 Syllabus & ScheduleWilliam Wieland

 • Transcription — music scored for different performing forces.
 You might change the key, but the music remains fundamentally unchanged.

-Voices and piano are not included because you compose a threefold amen and piano piece this semester.
+Voices and piano are not included because you will compose a threefold amen and a piano piece this semester.

 Please ask questions and show me your progress before this is due.